-Changes in Investment Objective and Policies
+Changes in Investment Objective and / or Policy

-The investment objective of a Sub-Fund will not at any time be altered without the approval of an Ordinary Resolution of that Sub-Fund or without the prior written approval of all Shareholders of the Sub-Fund.
-Changes to investment policies which are material in nature may only be made with the approval of an Ordinary Resolution of the relevant Sub-Fund or with the prior written approval of all Shareholders of the Sub-Fund.
-In the event of a change of investment objective and/or a material change in investment policy on the basis of an Ordinary Resolution, a reasonable notification period will be provided by the Company, and the Company will provide facilities to enable Shareholders in the relevant Sub-Fund to redeem their Shares prior to the implementation of these changes if they so wish.
+Any change to the investment objective, or a material change to the investment policies of a Sub-Fund, will only be made with the approval of an Ordinary Resolution of that Sub-Fund or with the prior written approval of all Shareholders of the Sub-Fund.
+Changes to investment policies which are material in nature will only be made with the approval of an Ordinary Resolution of the relevant Sub-Fund or with the prior approval of all Shareholders of the Sub-Fund.

+In the event of a change of investment objective and/or a material change in investment policy on the basis of an Ordinary Resolution, a reasonable notification period will be provided by the Company, and the Company will provide facilities to enable Shareholders in the relevant Sub-Fund to redeem their Shares, prior to the implementation of these changes, if they so wish.
+Non-material changes to the investment policies of a Sub-Fund as set out in a Relevant Supplement may be made by the Company from time to time and may be disclosed in the periodic reports.